dsgrid/dsgrid/docs/source/index.rst

 - `Residential`, `res`, and `Res.` should all be interpreted the same way, as referring to residential energy use or housing stock, etc.

 The mappings that answer these questions are explicitly registered with dsgrid as dimension mappings.
 This way they are clearly documented and usable in automated queries.
 Explicit, programmatically checked and used dimensions and dimension mappings are key features that help dsgrid efficiently and reliably assemble detailed datasets of energy demand from a combination of historical and modeled data.

-dsgrid supports two different types of mappings:
+Currently, dsgrid supports two different types of mappings:

-1. ``Dataset-to-Project``: These are mappings from the dimensions defined by a dataset to the dimensions defined by a project that are of the same dimension type.
-They get declared when submitting a dataset to a project.
+1. ``Dataset-to-Project``: These are mappings from a dataset's dimension to a project's base dimension of the same dimension type.
+They are declared and registered when a dataset is submitted to a project.
-2. ``Base-to-Supplemental``: These are mappings from the project's base dimensions to its supplemental dimensions used for queries.
-These get defined when registering a project.
+2. ``Base-to-Supplemental``: These are mappings from a project's base dimensions to its supplemental dimensions, which are the alternate data resolutions available for use in queries.
+   Base-to-supplemental dimensions are defined when registering a project.

 Queries
 ^^^^^^^